Trolley Secures $23 Million USD Series B to Accelerate Global Payout Platform Expansion

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20241113237627/en/

 Trolley's Board of Directors.
-From left to right: Chris Paik (Pace Capital), Tim Nixon (Founder and CEO), Vaibhav Nalwaya (Wavecrest Growth Partners), Neil Peet (GreenSky Ventures), Anthony Giannobile (Wavecrest Growth Partners), Andrew Redd (Managing Director, Nomura, EMEA) (Photo: Business Wire)
+From left to right: Chris Paik (Pace Capital), Tim Nixon (Founder and CEO), Vaibhav Nalwaya (Wavecrest Growth Partners), Neil Peet (GreenSky Ventures), Anthony Giannobile (Wavecrest Growth Partners), Andrew Redd (Non-Executive Director) (Photo: Business Wire)

 This investment will enable Trolley to accelerate product development, broaden its market presence, and enhance its platform to better serve businesses ranging from startups to Fortune 500 companies.